barrettrees/barrettrees.github.io/STEM_VR.md

 **Technology:** The virtual environment was created in [Unity](https://unity3d.com/) and presented with an [HTC Vive](https://www.vive.com) virtual reality headset.
 Surveys were presented via [psychsurveys.org](https://www.psychsurveys.org/) and analyzed using [R](https://www.r-project.org/) and [SPSS](https://www.ibm.com/analytics/spss-statistics-software).

 **Outcomes:** Participants who imagined a successful futuer self in the VR STEM environment reported greater feelings of belong and confidence in STEM fields.
-This work resulted in presentations at the Media Preconference for the 8th Confererence of the Society for the Study of Emerging Adulthood in Washington, D.C. and the 4th Annual Gender & STEM Network Conference, in Eugene, O.R.
-A manuscript describing this work is currently under review.
+This work resulted in presentations at the Media Preconference for the 8th Confererence of the Society for the Study of Emerging Adulthood in Washington, D.C. and the 4th Annual Gender & STEM Network Conference, in Eugene, O.R, and a [publication](https://barrettrees.com/papers/Starr%20Anderson%20Green%202019%20Virtual%20Reality%20Experience%20Influences%20Stereotype%20Threat%20and%20STEM%20Motivation%20Among%20Undergraduate%20Women.pdf) in the Journal of Science Education and Technology.

 </div>